-Deakin University is a diverse institution encompassing a network of four campuses that provide a variety of settings for productive learning and a valuable study abroad experience.
+Deakin University is a diverse institution encompassing a network of campuses that provide a variety of settings for productive learning and a valuable study abroad experience.
 Each Deakin campus has a distinct atmosphere and a strong sense of community.
-Despite the fact that Deakin is one of Australia’s largest universities, with over 30,000 students, the campuses are not huge or overwhelming.
-Two campuses are located in Geelong; one campus is located in a suburb of metropolitan Melbourne; and one campus is in Warrnambool.
+Despite the fact that Deakin is one of Australia’s largest universities, with over 53,000 students, the campuses are not huge or overwhelming.

 Deakin’s reputation for excellent teaching and innovative course delivery has been recognized through many awards over the past decade.
 It has consistently achieved the highest ratings in surveys of graduate satisfaction and has twice won the coveted Good Universities Guide University of the Year award.
 It is also one of Australia’s most progressive universities, twice the winner of the Australian University of the Year award for its innovative use of technology in education and for its partnerships with industry.
-It is ranked highly among world universities by the Times Higher Education (THE) World University Rankings 2012.
+Deakin University is AACSB and ABET accredited.

 Deakin University Campuses

 Please note that the large distances between Melbourne, Geelong, and Warrnambool make studying in more than one city impossible.
 You must select units (courses) to study at only the one campus if in Melbourne or Warrnambool; students in Geelong could potentially take courses at both the Waurn Ponds and Waterfront campuses, schedule permitting.